-Moreton Bay 1823 - 1824
+Moreton Bay 1823 - 1842

 In 1823 the Sydney Gazette reported......

 Accompanying John Oxley on the government vessel Mermaid captained by Charles Penson was Lieut.
-Robert Stirling of the 3rd Regiment who had arrived on the Shipley in 1822 and John Fitzgerald Uniacke who arrived in the colony in September 1823as well as a corporal and privates of t he 3rd Regiment.
+Robert Stirling of the 3rd Regiment who had arrived on the Shipley in 1822 and John Fitzgerald Uniacke who arrived in the colony in September 1823 as well as a corporal and privates of the 3rd Regiment.

 (*Richard Parsons who accompanied Thomas Pamphlet and John Finnegan to the Moreton Bay area was found a year later.)

-Settlement at RedcliffeJohn Oxley returned to Moreton Bay in a second expedition in September 1824 and at this time a settlement was established at Redcliffe by Lieutenant Henry Miller of the 40th regiment who had arrived on the Isabella the previous December.(8) Also on this expedition was botanist Allan Cunningham, surveyor Robert Hoddle, 14 soldiers, 29 convicts and surgeon/storekeeper Dr. Walter Scott.
+Settlement at RedcliffeJohn Oxley returned to Moreton Bay in a second expedition in September 1824.
+At this time a settlement had been established at Redcliffe under Lieutenant Henry Miller of the 40th regiment (arrived on the Isabella the previous December).
+Also on this expedition was botanist Allan Cunningham, surveyor Robert Hoddle, 14 soldiers, 29 convicts and surgeon/storekeeper Walter Scott.

 Moreton Bay Visited by Governor BrisbaneIn December 1824 Governor Brisbane, Chief Justice Forbes and others reached the settlement after an eventful journey during which the Amity was forced into Newcastle harbour due to contrary winds and lack of provisioning.
-The following account of their journey to Moreton Bay was recorded in theSydney Gazette:
+The following account of their journey to Moreton Bay was reported in the Sydney Gazette:

 On Saturday morning last H.M. colonial brig Amity returned from the Northern Settlements, last from Moreton Bay, with His Excellency the Governor in Chief, His Honor the Chief Justice, the Surveyor General, Captain McArthur, and Mr. Francis Stephen, all in excellent health.